godwokenrises/godwoken-doc/docs/integration.md

 A few facts to aware when manipulating the CKB:

 1. Do not transfer CKB with `sendTransaction` to arbitrary address carrying the value.
 Use the `transfer` method in the CKB ERC20 proxy contract to transfer CKB.
-2. Use the `getBalance` of the Ethereum RPC to get the balance of CKB.
+2. Use the `getBalance` method of the Ethereum RPC to get the balance of CKB.
 Note that the decimal return value for CKB is 8, not 18 as in ETH.
 The balance of CKB can also be obtained using the `balanceOf` method in the CKB ERC20 proxy contract.
 3. The CKB ERC20 proxy contract address is `0x6BFD7c449B3FFDaCCcac80Cf3cA6bb89e9bF309C` for Testnet, and `0x9D9599c41383D7009C2093319d576AA6F89A4449` for Mainnet.
 4. It is **impossible** to use MetaMask or other wallets to show or send CKB.